 In addition to the regular traineeship we are also offering a research traineeship.
 The focus will be on a specific topic or related to a specific project.
 If you want to apply, please elaborate on your specific research interest and we will discuss this on an individual basis and decide based on the need and connection to our Areas of Action.

 EUROCLIO offers internships for two periods: August - January (deadline for applications June 1st) and February - July (deadline for applications November 1st), therefore you may contact us at all times to find out if there is a vacancy.
-Students who are interested can send their letter of motivation and CV by e-mail and will then be invited for an interview.
+Students who are interested can send their letter of motivation and CV by e-mail, and will be informed whether they are selected for an interview.

 An application and any other questions may be sent to Judith Geerling.